Backpacker Hostel Etiquette: Don’t be the Douchebag

 Well that’s the thing, so many first-time backpackers have no idea of those unwritten hostel rules and definitely don’t have a clue about backpacker hostel etiquette.

 In this post we dive into and cover what backpacker hostel etiquette actually is and what are those unwritten rules are so you’re in good stead not to the douchebag backpacker that ends up pissing off the other guests.
 Keep these hostel etiquette in mind for your first hostel stay.

 Backpacker hostel connoisseur

-Backpacker hostels have pretty much been my choice of accommodation since I first started backpacking way back in 2010.
-I’ve stayed in all types of hostels all over the world.
-When It comes to hostels, shit I may as well be a hostel connoisseur.
+Backpacker hostels have pretty much been my choice of accommodation since I first started traveling way back in 2010.
+I’ve stayed in all types of backpacker hostels all over the world.
+When It comes to backpacker hostels, shit I may as well be a hostel connoisseur.